dwivedys/strata-ny-2019/2_machine_learning/40_exercise.md

-Complete the following exercise to use scikit-learn or caret to solve a classification problem, to predict the type of chess pieces based on their base diameter and height.
+Complete the following exercise to use scikit-learn or parsnip to solve a classification problem, to predict the type of chess pieces based on their base diameter and height.

 ## scikit-learn

-1. Create a new empty Python code file and copy the contents of `30_sklearn_regress.py` into it.
-Name the new file `30_sklearn_classify.py`.
+1. Copy the contents of `30_sklearn_regress.py` into a new file named `30_sklearn_classify.py`.

 2. In section **0.
 Preliminaries**, add the following additional imports: